coredex-source/AxonQueryAndDatabaseExecutionLanguage/README.md

 - listDatabases  -  Shows the list of saved/loadable databases.

+- defaultDatabase DatabaseName  -  Select a default database to use at boot.

 - createTable TableName[ColumnName datatype, ...]  -  Creates a table within a database.
   - Note: for string datatypes: string{length}